angrykoala/wendigo/README.md

 Unchecks the first element matching given selector.
 Setting its checked property to false.

 **title()**
-Returns the page title
+Returns the page title.

 **html()**
 Returns the page html as string.
-It will return the html as it was before performing any actions
+It will return the html as it was before performing any actions.

+**frames()**
+Returns all the [frames](https://github.com/GoogleChrome/puppeteer/blob/v1.8.0/docs/api.md#class-frame) attached to the page

 **url()**
 Returns the current url of the page